SpudManTwo/KPT/README.md

 # S-KPT

-S-KPT is a fork of the original KPT and is designed solely for the purpose of patching Kokoro Connect Yoshi Random for the PSP.
+S-KPT is a fork of the original KPT and is designed solely for the purpose of patching Kokoro Connect Yochi Random for the PSP.
 While it is possible to use this tool for other iso patching, I would not advise it as this tool is designed for use with the Fan Translation Patch for that specific game.

 ## Installation